 Management forecasted Q4 2025 net interest income to reach 15.6–15.7 billion USD, up 8% year-on-year.
 The bank planned to keep expenses under control and continue shareholder distributions while maintaining strong capitalisation.

-On 14 January 2026, Bank of America released its Q4 2025 results for the calendar year, ending 31 December.
+On 14 January 2026, Bank of America released its Q4 2025 financial results for the quarter ended 31 December.
 Below are the key figures compared with the same period last year:

 Revenue by segment: